ruchanimbalkar/countries-app-fall-2025/version-5/writing-your-README.md

 ## 📌 Description

-- What is this project?
+- What is this project and its purpose?
 - Why did you build it?

 ## 🚀 Live Site